Lawry's The Prime Rib: History

 In 1922 Frank and Van de Kamp founded the Lawry's company and created the Tam O'Shanter Inn restaurant in the Atwater Village district of Los Angeles, California, which claims to be the oldest restaurant in Los Angeles still operated by the same family in the same location.

 In 1938, the two opened Lawry's The Prime Rib on La Cienega Boulevard in Beverly Hills.

 In 1947 Lawry's restaurant moved from its original location on La Cienega across the street and a few yards further south to a larger, mostly windowless, strikingly modernistic building designed by Wayne McAllister.
 In 1993, it moved to a new building on the original site.
 McAllister's building is now occupied by The Stinking Rose, a well-known garlic-themed Italian restaurant.

 In 1956, just prior to the 1957 Rose Bowl Game between the Oregon State Beavers and the Iowa Hawkeyes, Lawry's entertained the two competing teams.
 The Beavers were fed a prime rib dinner at the Beverly Hills restaurant and the Hawkeyes the same on the Pasadena City College football field following their practice.
 This started an annual tradition of hosting both Rose Bowl-bound teams, although following the inaugural event with Iowa, the Big Ten teams were served outside Rose Bowl Stadium from 1957-1962.
 By 1963, when Illinois and Washington both dined at the restaurant on separate nights prior to the 1964 Rose Bowl Game, the two team events had become known as "Lawry's Beef Bowl."
 The Beef Bowl has expanded to the Dallas, Texas, location for the two Cotton Bowl participants.

 In 1974, Lawry's opened a satellite in Chicago's River North district, followed by restaurants in Dallas in 1983 and Las Vegas in 1997.
 Internationally, Lawry's opened in Jakarta in 1997, Singapore in 1999, Tokyo in 2001, Taipei in 2002, Hong Kong in 2006, Shanghai and Osaka in 2008, and Seoul in 2013.
-However, the Chicago, Jakarta, and Shanghai locations are now closed.
+However, the Dallas, Chicago, Jakarta, and Shanghai locations are now closed.